domvwt/domvwt.github.io/_posts/2020-12-27-aldentefier.markdown

 ---

+The aldentefier app was created to test the combination of [fast.ai][fastai] and [FastAPI][fastapi] for producing a quick proof of concept service.
+Using the familiar Google [Cloud Run][cloud-run] service for hosting the backend with a [static API portal][web-app] proved to be a useful setup, avoiding the long loading screen when the docker service needs to be cold started.
+The decoupling also means that, in a production setting, these services can be scaled independently.
+For example, if the prediction service is called from a number of different client applications.

+The image classification model was developed while following [practical deep learning for coders][practical-dl].
-Jeremy Howard and the team at [fast.ai][fastai] have produced some excellent, free courses on deep learning.
+Jeremy Howard and the team at [fast.ai][fastai] have produced some excellent, free courses on deep learning and AI ethics.
 The application first approach to teaching is a welcome alternative to teaching from fundamentals and they've been attracting a lot of positive attention for their efforts in democratising AI and for the accomplishments of their students.
 I highly encourage anyone new to deep learning, or looking to quickly produce a working application, to [check out their page][fastai] and [freely available book][fastbook].

-Personally, I came across [practical deep learning for coders][practical-dl] while seeking an easy AI application to serve over a web API.
-The [Flask framework][flask] has long been a go to for machine learning engineers when productionising models but due to its design as a general purpose tool it can fall short of other libraries focussing solely on API serving.
-[FastAPI][fastapi] is one such competitor, offering incredibly fast, aysnchronous request serving.
+[FastAPI][fastapi] is a web framework designed specifically for building API services.
+It's incredibly fast thanks to its asynchronous serving capability and robust due to its strongly enforced type safety.
 It even produces and serves interactive API docs in [swagger][swagger] and [redoc][redoc] formats right out of the box.
 Powered by [Starlette][starlette] and [Pydantic][pydantic], it's remarkably quick while being simple and satisfying to develop with.

-The aldentefier app was created to test the combination of [fast.ai][fastai] and [FastAPI][fastapi] for producing a quick proof of concept service.
-Using the familiar Google [Cloud Run][cloud-run] service for hosting the backend and a [static API portal][web-app] proved to be a useful setup, avoiding the long loading screen when the docker service has to cold started.
-The decoupling also means that, in a production setting, these services can be scaled independently.
-For example, if the prediction service is called from a number of different client applications.

-The model doesn't do a fantastic job of classifying user submitted photos (this was not a priority for the project...) but it does make its guesses quickly and reliably!
+It should be noted that the model doesn't do a fantastic job of classifying user submitted photos (this was not a priority for the project...) but it does make its guesses quickly and reliably!

 <br>